openthings-cc/openthings-food/README.md

-# foodOnto
+# openthings-food

-Food Ontology Playground
+Food mappings playground

 This is an experimental repo which aims to create mappings and common ontology to describe: